carsonbentley/freshman-projects/doc/Plan.md

         *   ...to the next version of Python?
 *   [ ] Make one final commit and push your **completed** Software Development Plan to GitLab.
 *   [ ] Respond to the **Assignment Reflection Survey** on Canvas.
+My program is pretty well written and easy to understand.
+Some of the 3rd party library sytanx may be a little hard to understand at first, but that can easily be fixed with a Google Search.
+Some of the error checking for the command line arguments may be a little long and sloppy, but it is still only a few lines.
+I am sure and confident on every part of the program, and I understand how everything works very well.
+If a bug is reported, it shouldn't be too hard to find the source because it is such a short program.
+My documentation should make sense to anyone, because it does not use too many technical terms.
+It will make sense to me in 6 months time.
+Adding a new feature to this program should't be too hard, because new functions or modules could be added.
+The main crawler function works well, so that function could be built off of to make the program more complex There could be potential issues if python or my systems hardware was updated, because of the 3rd party libraries used.
+These libraries would have to stay up to date with the current version of python, or the program could be inoperable or be left with bugs.
+The program should continue to work well after upgrading my systems hardware.